HISPlayer/UnrealMacOS-SDK/local-files.md

 Example: Content/Movies/movie.mp4

-> ⚠ Important: To create the `.uasset` that Unreal can use, you must **drag and drop the .mp4 video file into the Unreal Editor's Movies folder**.
+To create the `.uasset` that Unreal can use, you must **drag and drop the .mp4 video file into the Unreal Editor's Movies folder**.
 Simply placing the file in the project directory is **not enough**.
 This ensures that Unreal generates the necessary `.uasset` for the engine to recognize the video.

 <p align="center">
 <img src="./images/moviesmp4.png">